Bachelor of Music in Composition

-Current music majors not previously admitted to composition must apply, typically toward the end of the sophomore year of study:
+Current music majors not previously admitted to composition may apply, typically toward the end of the sophomore year of study:

-- Primary applied study: eight semesters of two-credit applied music study (four semesters at 2455 and four semesters at 3455) on primary instrument.
+Primary applied study: eight semesters of two-credit applied music study (four semesters at 2455 and two semesters at 3455) on primary instrument.

-- Secondary applied study: four semesters of one-credit appiled music study (Music 1435) on different media; will be chosen in consultation with the composition faculty.
+Secondary applied study: three semesters of one-credit applied music study (Music 1435) on different media; will be chosen in consultation with the composition faculty.

-- Non-piano majors with piano skills may audition to test out of some or all of the sequence, or to take higher-level studio instruction.
+Non-piano majors with piano skills may audition to test out of some or all of the group piano sequence, or to take higher-level studio instruction.

 It may be possible to test out of certain non-music requirements or be excused on the basis of Advance Placement or Dual Enrollment credit (see “Advance Standing Options” in the Undergraduate Catalog).
 All non-music transfer credit is approved and evaluated by the Office of Admissions.

-Generally academic music or non-music courses, although up to two may taken in Chamber Music (1846) or a large ensemble on a secondary instrument or voice.
+Generally, academic music or non-music courses, although up to two may be taken in Chamber Music (1846) or a large ensemble on a secondary instrument or voice.